 |

 posted 03-07-2009 07:58 PM

-Those who attended my talk at Spacefest last month saw and received paper model kits of Orion and Ares I that were produced by Lockheed Martin and Alliant Techsystems (ATK) respectively.
-These kits, which are printed on card stock and (at least in the case of Orion) do not require anything other than a bit of patience to assemble, represent the first contractor models available to the public.
-(For example, Lockheed was reported to be giving out models this weekend at Science Museum Oklahoma with the arrival of the Orion launch abort system pathfinder.)
+There are now paper model kits of the Orion spacecraft produced by Lockheed Martin.
+These kits are printed on card stock and do not require anything other than a bit of patience to assemble.
 Lockheed has released at least two versions of the Orion kit, reflecting changes in the spacecraft's design.
-The newer version has been distributed by subcontractors, too, and I have heard that NASA has its own version.
-I spent about 30 minutes tonight building the first edition of the Orion kit.
-When I build the newer version, as well as the ATK Ares I kit, I'll post pictures of those, too.
+The newer version has been distributed by subcontractors and there is a NASA version, too.
+I spent about 30 minutes building the first edition of the Orion kit.
+When I build the newer version, I'll post pictures of that, too.

+|